ottypes/text-unicode/README.md

 function onRemoteOp(op) {
   for (let user of cursors) {
-    // Update user positions based on operation. doc must be the document as a
-    // string *before* the operation has been applied! user.pos = type.transformPosition(user.pos, doc, op)
+    // Update user positions based on the incoming operation user.pos = type.transformPosition(user.pos, op)
   }

   doc = type.apply(doc, op)
 }
 ```

+**Note** For consistency, just like other methods, `transformPosition` operates on unicode cursor positions, not raw JS string positions.
+If you're using this with JS string positions, you have two options:

+1. (Recommended) Convert your positions to unicode codepoint positions before calling `transformPosition`.
+The simplest way is to call `cursor = require('unicount').strPosToUni(doc_contents, jsPosition)`.
+2. Use the older version of `transformPosition` which operates on raw JS offsets.
+[Code to do that is in this github gist](https://gist.github.com/josephg/cc0a125a2d6a7637dabc79a865a7483c).

 ## Spec